dnv-opensource/UQ-Challenge-2025/POSTPROCESS_STC_RESULTS.md

 </div>

 ## Post-processing Simulation Trust Center results
 After you simulate in STC, you'll be able to download a zip file that contains the time-series results of your simulation.
+For each simulation call for a set of control parameters, the model will generate 100 samples.
+Please follow the examples below for information on how to post process the resulting output file.

 To learn how to simulate in STC please follow this guide [here](USING_STC.md)